The Animal Control Officer (ACO) for Hampton is Tony Palmisano.

 Licensing - Dogs are required to be licensed through the Town annually.
 In order to license your dog you must have proof of a rabies vaccination for your pet.
 Please contact the Hampton Town Clerks Office for details on how to register your pet.

 Rabies Info - Rabies is a hazard in Hampton.
 Over the past years numerous animals have fallen victim to this disease in Hampton.
 The ACO, Police Officers, and several pet owners have had to be treated for rabies after being exposed to rabid animals.
 The treatment involves a series of unpleasant shots to prevent infection.

 Wildlife in Hampton - Hampton residents have seen many wildlife creatures moving about the community.
 They have ranged from the Skunk to Fox, Coyotes, Deer, Black Bears and even Moose.
 There are many fact sheets regarding the wildlife that may live in our community available on the New Hampshire Fish & Game website.

-The New Hampshire Society for the Prevention of Cruelty to Animals - (NHSPCA) has many great animals literally dying unless they are adopted.
+The New Hampshire Society for the Prevention of Cruelty to Animals - (NHSPCA) has many great animals available for adoption.
 Why not take a look at their link to see if they can help you find a good home for a deserving pet.